Assessing changes to Columbia basin water resources

 The forecast assesses how environmental and economic changes, and human responses impact water resources (supply), and in turn seeks to predict future water demands in light of these changes.
-Legislators, water managers, and the Office of Columbia River (OCR) use the forecast to plan for how to meet water needs, based on conditions that will likely be quite different from those we have experienced in the past.
+Legislators, water managers, and our Office of Columbia River use the forecast to direct policy decisions for drought resiliency, and to meet water needs in the years to come.

 The forecast is one tool used to decide where to invest in water supply projects that have the greatest chance to meet demands and improve flows for fish under future conditions, as well as a range of other planning and water management actions.